SLA Frequently Asked Questions

 - How can you learn to speak accurately, and also say what is socially and culturally appropriate?

-- How can you make the most of a language school or a structured tutoring situation, and how can you learn from ordinary native speakers outside of class?
+- How can you make the most of language school, a structured tutoring situation, and time in the community?

 - How can you determine your learning needs and make sure they are being met?